coenfuse/CADS/README.md

 ## Dependencies

 CADS currently uses a few core C++ functions.
 Later on it will be completely detached from any dependency.
 Making it a completely independent library working out of the box.
 See the [development roadmap](https://drive.google.com/file/d/17Ft03dRXFYWrKtom0DVzPqHSylF1ATiC/view?usp=sharing) for more details.
+- <stdexcept>

 ## Contribution

-You need to wait for a bit.
-A pull-request standard is currently being theorized to improve bug-reporting and community assist.
+A pull-request standard is currently being theorized to improve bug-reporting and community assist on this project.
 Updates in this regard will be announced shortly.